tlubke/seamstress/README.md

-building from source requires the master build of [zig](https://github.com/ziglang/zig). download a binary from [here](https://ziglang.org/download/) and add it to your PATH. without zig installed, the following commands will instead attempt to install the provided binary (which is for M1 mac); worth a shot if one does not want to install zig, but zig is not a big download.
+building from source requires the master build of [zig](https://github.com/ziglang/zig). download a binary from [here](https://ziglang.org/download/) and add it to your PATH. to build, invoke

-to build, invoke

 ```